markushaug/homify/README.md

 <img src="https://github.com/markushaug/homify/blob/master/Dashboard.png">

 ## ABOUT HOMIFY
 Homify is built using a modular approach so support for other devices or actions can be implemented easily.
-See also the section on architecture and the section on creating your own components ( Coming soon on my website ).
+See also the section on creating your own plug-in below in this READ.me.

 ## FEATURED PLUG-INS